 In 'Your first solution' you have already seen how you can create a solution that is based on English.
 There, you chose English as the bot's language because the tutorials on this site assume your bot understands and responds in English.

-For a practical example of how to create a non-English solution, please go here: How to create a non-English solution.
+For a practical example of how to create a solution in your language, please see Create a solution in your language.